ddbase3/AssistentFoundation/README.md

-# AssistentApi Plugin
+# AssistentFoundation Plugin

-The **AssistentApi Plugin** provides the foundational API layer for all MissionBay and BASE3 components related to AI, chatbots, and agent-based systems.
+The **AssistentFoundation Plugin** provides the foundational API layer for all MissionBay and BASE3 components related to AI, chatbots, and agent-based systems.
 It defines a clean set of interfaces that act as contracts between different parts of the framework, ensuring modularity, stability, and consistent integration across plugins.

 ---

 ## Purpose

 In complex agent-driven systems, a clear separation between **API definitions** and their **implementations** is essential.
-The AssistentApi Plugin serves exactly this purpose:
+The AssistentFoundation Plugin serves exactly this purpose:

 * Central place for all **interfaces** related to AI assistants, chatbots, and MissionBay workflows
 * Guarantees consistent **contracts** for developers implementing or extending functionality